ansible-community/community-website/posts/archive/deep-dive-into-trend-micro-deep-security-integration-modules.md

 several examples and describe the use cases and how we envision the Collection being used in real world scenarios.

-If you want to refresh your memory about our endpoint protection support with Ansible in general, head over to the the [introducing blog post Automating Endpoint Protection with Ansible](/blog/automating-endpoint-protection-with-ansible){rel="noopener"}.

 ## About Trend Micro Deep Security

 Trend Micro Deep Security is one of the latest additions to the Ansible